BridgesLab/PredictorsDietInducedObesity/data/RNAseq/Juvenile-HFD/scripts/deseq_for_unique_transcript_kallisto.md

 This script performs the DESeq analyses on the Juvenile HFD studies.
-This script was most recently run on Tue Mar 29 18:18:39 2016.
+This script was most recently run on Wed Mar 30 14:58:02 2016.
 This uses the input data from the kallisto runs.